huphtur/huphtur.nl/src/posts/2024-01-31-Eleventy-filter-to-turn-url-into-domain-name.md

 ---
 title: "Eleventy Filter to Turn a URL Into a Domain Name"
-description: "ZOMG I made my first 11ty filter!"
+description: "ZOMG my first 11ty filter!"
 date: 2024-01-31
 intro: yes
 ---